Academic Catalog

 This course considers the various ways the Greeks and Romans speculated about and defined human differences, as well as exploring the ways in which the ancients theorized about and manipulated their environments to achieve a desired identity.
 Attention is also given to how these theories were received from medieval to modern times.

-This course examines ancient and modern narratives based on the legendary war at Troy.
-Our readings will alternate between the epic poems of Homer and Virgil, on the one hand, and selected novels, poems, and films that respond to and re-envision the classic accounts of the famous Bronze Age conflict, on the other.
+This course examines ancient and modern importance of the legendary city of Troy, site of the mythical Trojan War.
+The course begins from the epic poems of Homer (Iliad and Odyssey) and engages with the archaeological history of the site as well as selected novels, poems, and films that respond to and re-envision the ancient stories of the famous conflict and its characters.

 CLAS 322 - Classical Drama (4 Credit Hours)